West Chester Railroad

-Equipment roster

 Proposed commuter rail reactivation

-In 2018 the Pennsylvania Department of Transportation commissioned a feasibility study for rebuilding the line and restoring direct commuter rail service from West Chester to Philadelphia 30th Street Station.
+In 2018, the Pennsylvania Department of Transportation commissioned a feasibility study for rebuilding the line and restoring direct commuter rail service from West Chester to Philadelphia's 30th Street Station.
 SEPTA service below the Elwyn station was terminated in 1986 due to low ridership and unsafe track conditions but the area has since grown in population and has few transportation alternatives.
 The study concluded that restoration was feasible but the projected ridership was not high enough to qualify for capital funding.

-In September 2021 local officials proposed a short-term plan to upgrade the trackage in order to provide a shuttle service between the line's Market Street station in West Chester and SEPTA's new Wawa station.
-The WCRR's sub-lease of the tracks expires in April 2023.
-As of December 2022 the boro was considering a renewal for only one year while the railroad argued that it needed a long term in order that have a business plan for necessary maintenance and upgrades.
+In September 2021, local officials proposed a short-term plan to upgrade the trackage in order to provide a shuttle service between the line's Market Street station in West Chester and SEPTA's new Wawa Station.
+The proposed shuttle would use battery-powered cars rebuilt from retired London transit cars.
+These cars however do not meet US Federal Railroad Administration collision standards and WCRR could not operate their standard heavy weight trains while the shuttle is running.
+Further, a physical barrier between the shuttle cars and SEPTA cars would have to be built at the proposed Wawa transfer point.